JohnnyXavier/johnnyxavier.github.io/index.md

 layout: default
 ---

-## /some notes on programming, challenges, and self practice
+## /some notes on programming, challenges, and practice
 I am Johnny, I am a software dev living in the south of London.<br>
 You can read a bit about myself in the usual [about](/about.html).